 Report on this line 65% of the COBRA premiums for assistance eligible individuals.
 Take the COBRA premium assistance credit on this line only after the assistance eligible individual's 35% share of the premium has been paid.
 For COBRA coverage provided under a self-insured plan, COBRA premium assistance is treated as having been made for each assistance eligible individual who pays 35% of the COBRA premium.
 Do not include the assistance eligible individual's 35% of the premium in the amount entered on this line.
-For more information on the COBRA premium assistance credit, visit IRS.gov and enter the keyword COBRA.
+For more information on COBRA premium assistance credit, visit IRS.gov and enter the keyword COBRA.

-The amount reported on line 9a is treated as a deposit of taxes on the first day of the return period CAUTION and must not be used to adjust line 13 or Form
+The amount reported on line 9a is treated as a deposit of taxes on the first day of your return period aution and must not be used to adjust line 13 or Form

 9b.
-Number of Individuals Provided COBRA Premium Assistance on Line 9a
+Number of Individuals Provided COBRA Premium Assistance